suisuyy/learn/doc/note/else.md

 An SSL certificate is like an ID card or a badge that proves someone is who they say they are.
 SSL certificates are stored and displayed on the Web by a website's or application's server.
-One of the most important pieces of information in an SSL certificate is the website's public key.
+One of the most important pieces of information in an SSL certificate is the website's public key. the private key decrypts data encrypted with the public key.

 # https